MP Estate Planning UK

 Revocation of Trusts

-We recommend seeking professional advice before making any significant changes to a trust.
-A legal expert can provide guidance on the implications of amendments or revocation and help ensure that the settlor’s wishes are carried out effectively.
+We recommend seeking specialist advice before making any significant changes to a trust.
+A solicitor experienced in trust law can provide guidance on the implications and help ensure that the settlor’s wishes are carried out effectively within the trust’s existing framework.

 Type of TrustAmendment FlexibilityRevocation Possibility

 By understanding the options available for making changes to a trust, settlors can ensure that their estate planning goals are met effectively.
-Whether through amendments or revocation, the settlor’s decisions play a crucial role in the overall success of the trust.
+The key takeaway is that irrevocable does not mean rigid — it means protected.

 Common Misconceptions About Trust Settlors

-Many individuals misunderstand the role of a trust settlor, often believing they retain full control over the assets.
-This misconception can lead to confusion about the settlor’s responsibilities and the implications of their decisions.
+Many individuals misunderstand the role of a trust settlor, often believing they either lose all control or retain full ownership of the assets.
+Neither is quite right, and these misconceptions can lead to poor planning decisions.

 trust settlor responsibilities